akradin/caredash-app/README.md

 users (provided they have been created on the local database).
 In order to log out, simply close the window

+## Approach
+As is mentioned below, I had never used Rails as a front-end framework so I started with getting to know the hierarchy of the filesystem for the project.
+The tree is very similar to that of a Rails API so it was easy to be familiarized with it.
+Having experience with Ember and React, I then tackled how to simply make something appear on the screen.
+With Rails asset pipeline, this is very easy to accomplish so then I tackled making the page look like the wireframe.

+I knew auth was going to be the hardest and I didn't know how I was going to get it all on a single page so I slept on that and came up with the solution mentioned in the challenges section.
+I built two new routes for sign-up and log in and then placed my existing code(that looked like the wireframes) into these pages.

 ##Achievments